15cm/keyboard/README.md

 ### Specify Input Source

-- Specify Input Source: Option_L + a/s/d to specify input source 1/2/3
+- Specify Input Source: Option_L + a/s/d to specify input source 1st/2nd/3rd
-    __Attention:__ This feature is implemented by `Select next source in input menu` Shortcuts of OS X. Here I set it as cmd+ctrl+F11.
-Besides, since the input buffer cannot be clean when change from input source like Chinese,a 3rd input source is needed to flush the current buffer.
-Therefore if the number of your input source is not 3, some problem may occur when using this feature.
+    __Attention:__ This feature is implemented by `Select next source in input menu` Shortcuts of OS X. Here I set it as F18(CMD_R + CTRL_L + F11 to F18 in case of conflict).
+Besides, since the input buffer cannot be clean when change from input source like Chinese,a 3rd input source(with buffer) is needed to flush the current buffer.
+Therefore if the number of your input source is more than 3, some problem may occur when using this feature.

 ### Adjustment for external keyboard